 Robotic surgery makes sense for long and complex surgical tasks (e.g. suturing and dissection).
 Short and specialized tasks are more efficiently performed using advanced, clinically proven laparoscopic instruments (e.g. vessel sealers, staplers, advanced energy).

 Dexter features fully articulated, single-use 8 mm instruments for suturing and dissection: Needle drivers, Johann graspers, monopolar scissors and bipolar Maryland forceps.

-Laparoscopic surgery often forces the surgeon into an exhausting posture, usually for many hours during a surgery.
-One of the great contributions of robotic surgery is the ability to operate in an ergonomic position.
-Much effort has beet made during the development of Dexter to provide that optimum ergonomic position.
-Having the option to switch between laparoscopy and robotic surgery also means to provide the choice to operate the robot in a sitting or standing position.
+Laparoscopic surgery often forces the surgeon into an exhausting posture, usually for many hours during surgery.
+One of the great contributions of robotic surgery is the ability to operate in an ergonomic posture.
+Much effort has been made during the development of Dexter to provide that optimal ergonomic posture.
+Having the option to switch between laparoscopy and robotic surgery also means providing the choice to operate the robot in a sitting or standing position.

 Dexter provides the option to switch between laparoscopic and robotic surgery at any time during surgery.
-By design, this defines Dexter as an open platform, giving access to all laparoscopic technology and instrumentation during surgery.
-Whether this is stapling, vessel sealing, or any other technology – being sterile at the patient gives the access to what is best for the patient at any point in time – whether this involves stapling, vessel sealing or any other process and technology.
+By design, this defines Dexter as an open platform, giving access to all laparoscopic technology and enables access to all instruments.
+The surgeon being sterile around the patient ensures the best procedure for the patient at any point in time – whether this involves stapling, vessel sealing or any other process and technology.
 This does not only hold true today; Dexter’s open platform ensures ready access to future technologies.
 Operating room teams will not have to wait until your robotics provider integrates new technology but you can use it today.

-There many differences in laparoscopic imaging systems, and new technology is evolving continuously.
+There are many differences in laparoscopic imaging systems, and new technology is evolving continuously.
 Not every surgeon prefers the same image – for good reasons.
-This is why we have decided for a modular approach: Dexter can be used with any commercial laparoscopic towers in the market.
-That leaves the surgeon with his preferred imaging – whether this is 4k, 3D, ICG, or any other of todays and futures imaging technologies.
+This is why we have opted for a modular approach: Dexter can be used with any commercial laparoscopic towers in the market.
+That leaves the surgeon with his preferred imaging – whether this be 4k, 3D, ICG or any other current or future imaging technologies.